 Explore More

 We didnât mention all the sparkling wine regions, but there are more great ones to discover on your own.
-All you have to remember is to think about what the climate is like where the wine is made to understand how it will taste.
+All you have to remember is to think about the climate where the wine is made to understand how it will taste.